Calgary International Airport: Passenger terminals

-The Domestic Terminal is connected to the International Terminal by a 620-metre walkway corridor and path for the YYC Link Passengers Shuttles; twenty ten-seat electric vehicles used to transport connecting passengers.
+The Domestic Terminal is connected to the International Terminal by a 620 mwalkway corridor and path for the YYC Link Passengers Shuttles; twenty ten-seat electric vehicles used to transport connecting passengers.

 WestJet, headquartered in Calgary and for which Calgary is the hub, has criticized the design of the international terminal, which opened in 2016.
 The airline's CEO stated that the distance between the terminals was too long for connecting travellers and that YYC Link was insufficient to solve this problem.
 As a result, WestJet had to alter its schedules in order to allow additional time for passengers transiting through Calgary.
 The Calgary Airport Authority responded that it did not see issues with the connections process, although it said passengers would need some time to adjust to the new facilities.

 Runways

 Aerial view of runway layout, 2021.
 Runway 08/26 (now a taxiway) runs horizontally near bottom of image; 11/29 is diagonal left of center; 17R/35L is vertical left of image centre; and 17L/35R is vertical at right side of image.
 Numerous taxiways connect to the passenger terminals toward top-right, cargo terminals and other aviation facilities.

 Calgary International Airport consists of two north–south parallel runways and one intersecting runway.
 The parallel runways are 17R/35L (west) which is generally used for aircraft arriving and departing to the west, and 17L/35R (east) which is generally used for aircraft arriving and departing to the east.
 During the winter months in Calgary, cold arctic air will move in from the north which means aircraft will primarily depart and arrive on north-facing runways (35R and 35L), while the summer months with warm winds from the south, aircraft will primarily take-off and land on south-facing runways (17R and 17L).
-The diagonal runway 11/29 is generally used when crosswinds are present, which commonly occurs in the summer when westerly Chinooks roll into Calgary, or when extreme wind conditions prohibit the use of the parallel runways.
+The diagonal runway 11/29 is generally used when crosswinds are present, which commonly occurs in the winter when westerly Chinooks roll into Calgary, or when extreme wind conditions prohibit the use of the parallel runways.
 The former fourth and smallest runway, 08/26, was almost exclusively used by light aircraft and the general aviation sector, and as of October 3, 2024, has been officially redesignated as a taxiway.

 Calgary International Airport's three runways are as follows. with the following dimensions: